Zyhod/Vieno/Reference/Features and Commands/Characters.md

 - **Physical Description**
     - 'Field' Command: `physdesc`
     - Can contain up to 1000 characters.
+    - Can contain emojis.
     - Can contain line breaks.
     - Can contain formatting (bold, italic, underline, code)
 - **Notes**
     - 'Field' Command: `notes`
     - Can contain up to 1000 characters.
+    - Can contain emojis.
     - Can contain line breaks.
     - Can contain formatting (bold, italic, underline, code)